Walla Walla Valley Academy

-Walla Walla Valley Academy (WWVA) is a Seventh-day Adventist grades 9–12 school located in College Place, Washington.
+Walla Walla Valley Academy (WWVA) is a private Seventh-day Adventist high school located in College Place, Washington.
 College Place is next to the larger town of Walla Walla and is in the Walla Walla Valley.
 The academy is a part of the Seventh-day Adventist education system, the world's second largest Christian school system.
+The school traces its origins to 1886 and is one of the oldest continuously operating Adventist secondary schools in the Pacific Northwest.